dingogap/03-JavaScript-Password-Generator/README.md

 ## Description
 The Password Generator builds complex passwords on demand.

+It is a simple process that:
+1: gets the number of chacters to be used in the password
+2: gets the number & character sets to be used & flags them
+3. generates a password of the required length using the specified character sets

 #### Passwords Rules:
 1. Minimum Length: 8 characters
 2. Maximum Length: 128 Characters